Khovanskii bases, higher rank valuations and tropical geometry: Valuation constructed from a weighting matrix

 \begin{lemma} For any $f \in A$ and $\w \in \Q^{r \times n}$, the quasivaluation $\v_\w(f)$ is computed as follows:

 Note that, as $\tilde{\v}_\w$ is defined by a minimum, the equation \eqref{equ-v_w} is in fact a max-min formula. \end{lemma}

-{Throughout the rest of the paper, we assume that the weighting matrix $M$ is chosen such that the maximum in \eqref{equ-v_w} is attained for all $0 \neq f \in A$.
-This is the case for example if $M$ is chosen from the Gr\"obner region $\textup{GR}^r(I) \subset \Q^{r \times n}$.
-In this case, the weight quasivaluation $\v_\w$ can be computed using a standard monomial basis as follows.}
+Throughout the rest of the paper, we assume that the weighting matrix $M$ is chosen such that the maximum in \eqref{equ-v_w} is attained for all $0 \neq f \in A$.
+This is the case for example if $M$ is chosen from the Gr\"obner region (this follows from Proposition \ref{prop-st-monomial-adapted-basis} below) or from the rank $r$ tropical variety $\mathcal{T}^r(I)$ (see Proposition \ref{trop-max-obtained}).
+In the case that $M \in \textup{GR}^r(I) \subset \Q^{r \times n}$, the weight quasivaluation $\v_M$ can be computed using a standard monomial basis as follows.